Luxury brands show autumn creations at Paris haute couture week

 For the colour palette, designer Donatella Versace contrasted pale pink and blue with black, as well as using bold red and dabs of lilac.

-Other luxury labels presenting their fall 2016 haute couture creations this week include Chanel, Valentino and Giorgio Armani Prive.
-Dior presents its line later on Monday.
-(Writing by Marie-Louise Gumuchian; Editing by Louise Ireland)
+Other brands presenting their fall 2016 haute couture creations this week include Chanel and Giorgio Armani Prive.